-Within weeks after the outbreak of the COVID-19 epidemic in Wuhan, it became evident that asymptomatic and presymptomatic transmission played a major role in driving rapid spreading of the disease globally.
+Within weeks of the outbreak of the COVID-19 epidemic in Wuhan, it became evident that asymptomatic and presymptomatic transmission played a major role in driving the rapid spread of the disease globally.
 The silent nature of this transmission mode posed an unprecedented challenge to public health authorities and ordinary citizens.
-The science of the COVID-19 disease progression and intervention has progressed tremendously since then, yet most countries around the world are still struggling with the pandemic due to the complex human behaviour that facilitates asymptomatic and presymptomatic transmission.
+The science of COVID-19 disease progression and intervention has progressed tremendously since then, yet most countries around the world are still struggling with the pandemic due to the complex human activity that facilitates asymptomatic and presymptomatic transmission.

 In February 2020, Professor Leihan Tang and Dr. Liang Tian in the Department of Physics started an epidemic modeling project together with their collaborators and former students from HKBU (Fig. 1).
 The aim of the project was to profile the infected population at different stages of disease progression based on clinical data, and to evaluate the associated transmission capacities (Fig. 2).
 Upon careful calibration of the model, quantitative evaluation of various control measures to inform decision-makers and the general public became possible.
-Main results of their research were disseminated on 16 March, 2020 through the preprint archive arXiv.org.
-The work is now in print in Nature Communications dated February 19, 2021.
-A related evidence review on the efficacy of face masks through an international collaboration was published in Proceedings of the National Academy of Sciences USA on 26 January, 2021 whose preprint version attracted more than 385,000 views and 90,000 downloads world-wide.
+The main results of their research was disseminated on 16 March 2020 through the preprint archive arXiv.org.
+The work is now in print in Nature Communications dated 19 February 2021.
+A related evidence review on the efficacy of face masks through an international collaboration was published in Proceedings of the National Academy of Sciences USA on 26 January 2021, whose preprint version attracted more than 385,000 views and 90,000 downloads world-wide.

-Their work introduced several novel modelling strategies that facilitate direct calibration of model parameters against COVID-19 incubation period and pairwise transmission statistics.
-This feature makes their model easily adaptable to local transmission characteristics or viral mutations.
+Their work introduced several novel modelling strategies which facilitate direct calibration of model parameters against COVID-19 incubation period and pairwise transmission statistics.
+These strategies make their model easily adaptable to local transmission characteristics or viral mutations.
 Physical perturbation expansion techniques were adopted to simplify key mathematical expressions, rendering their results readily interpretable.

 On COVID-19 intervention, their work systematically evaluated reduction of the basic reproduction number (R0) under specific transmission control measures, including contact tracing, expanded screening, social distancing, wearing masks, and regional lockdowns.
 Implementing these measures in concert, their effects on R0 multiply.
 For example, the combination of contact tracing and wearing masks in public places has a strong immediate effect on curbing epidemic growth.
 In reality, governments are often forced to adopt a more gradual approach due to economic and social considerations.
 The disease transmission model can help to optimise the decision-making process against the changing situation.